1. Introduction - the opening address, 1:1-10

 ei mh "evidently" - except, unless, but.
 Often used to express an exception, but here serving to limit the previous statement; "although there are some who are promoting another gospel, a perversion of the gospel of Christ."

-tineV pro. "some people [are]" - [there are] certain.
+tineV pro. "some people [are]" - [there are] certain, some.
 Nominative subject of the verb to-be.
 A little more definite than "some people", so "certain people", Barclay.

 oi tarassonteV (tarassw) pres. part. "throwing [you] into confusion" - ones shaking, troubling, disturbing [you].
 The participle is adjectival, attributive, limiting the substantive pronoun tineV, "some people"; There are some peoplewho are troubling you."
 The present tense is durative, expressing ongoing action.
 "Trouble" in the sense of undertaking "seditious activity", Guthrie.